 Always apply Kardia to the tank at the beginning of dungeons.
-At this level range, your tank sustain can be almost entirely carried by your Kardia healing, provided that you’re consistently casting Dosis.
+At this level range, your tank sustain can be almost entirely carried by your Kardia healing, provided that you are consistently casting Dosis.

 At level 20, you gain access to Physis, an AoE 15s regen effect that heals for 500p over its full duration.
-Don’t sit on it thinking that it’s only a raidwide healing tool - use it proactively in trash pulls for tank maintenance, and its short 60s CD means it will be available for most pulls.
+Do not sit on it thinking that it is only a raid-wide healing tool; use it proactively in trash pulls for tank maintenance.
+Its short 60s CD also means it will be available for most pulls.

 Unless your tank is doing massive wall to wall pulls in these dungeons, it will be very rare to need Diagnosis.
-At 400p, Diagnosis is technically your most potent single target healing tool at this level, though it’s in reality only a 270p healing gain on your tank due to Diagnosis not proccing Kardia healing.
-That said, don’t hesitate to use it if your Kardia heals aren’t enough to keep up with incoming damage.
+At 400p, Diagnosis is technically your most potent single target healing tool at this level, though it is in reality only a 270p healing gain on your tank due to Diagnosis not proccing Kardia healing.
+That said, do not hesitate to use it if your Kardia heals are not enough to keep up with incoming damage.

-Your DPS rotation at this range is very simple as you don’t even have access to your DoT due to the lack of Eukrasia.
+Your DPS rotation at this range is very simple as you do not even have access to your DoT due to the lack of Eukrasia.
 Simply cast Dosis and use your Phlegma (Lv.
 26) charges as they come up.

 Eukrasia becomes available at level 30, giving you access to your DoT Eukrasian Dosis, as well as your single target and AoE shield in the form of Eukrasian Diagnosis and Eukrasian Prognosis respectively.
 Always apply Eukrasian Diagnosis to your tank prepull.
 Eukrasian Diagnosis also replaces Diagnosis as your single target GCD option from this point onwards, as it is a more potent heal at 675p (300p raw heal + 375p shield).

 Despite SGE’s categorization as a shield healer, Eukrasian Prognosis is one of the lesser utilized aspects of our kit.
-Do not attempt to use Eukrasian Prognosis before every instance of raidwide damage - instead, prefer to heal up the damage afterwards with free healing tools such as Physis that don’t cost us a Dosis cast.
+Do not attempt to use Eukrasian Prognosis before every instance of raidwide damage.
+Instead, prefer to heal up the damage afterwards with free healing tools such as Physis that do not cost us a Dosis cast.
 However, do not skip out on using this ability if it would save your party from dying to unavoidable damage.

 On the other hand, Soteria, gained at level 35, is an ability that you should aim to utilize in trash pulls as much as possible.
 Soteria boosts all your Kardia healing by 70% for the next four procs, making each proc a 221p heal at this level range.
 You can use it alongside Physis for strong tank maintenance if needed, or when Physis is unavailable to space out your healing tools.